 - Gather all the ingredients

 - Add the beef next and sauté.
-Cover and cook for 10 minutes on medium-low heat.
+Cover and cook for 10 minutes on low heat.

 - Meanwhile, grate the ginger.

 - After 10 minutes, open the lid and use a fine-mesh skimmer to get rid of any fat and foam.
 After that add ginger and sauté.
-Stew for 5 minute.
+It's done!

 - If you think you need more flavor, add soy sauce or sugar.
 Serve over a bowl of rice with any desired toppings such as cheese, kimchi, or egg.